Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 Hugo – map of its track here – caused extensive damage to several eastern Caribbean islands before hitting the U.S., including Guadeloupe, Antigua, Monserrat, St. Kitts, Saba, the U.S. and British Virgin Islands.
 The storm altered the way insurance was assessed and paid on homes and boats, and caused governments to give more priority to disaster preparedness.
 This has helped mitigate the effect of more recent hurricanes as a result.

 This article is part 1 of a yachtswoman’s riveting first person account of living through the storm on the British Virgin Islands.
-(Note: Months later we are still waiting for part 2.)

 Sunday 10th September 12 GMT Lat 13.2 Lon 20.0 Pressure 1010 Wind 30 mph.